-All the work PACT teachers do is founded on three pillars: Spirituality, Community, and Teaching & Learning.
-The major components of the program are:
+PACT is founded on three pillars: Spirituality, Community, and Teaching & Learning.

-PACT members commit to two years of service as full-time teachers in their own classrooms, employed by Catholic schools in the (Arch)Dioceses of Providence, Fall River, Boston, and Worcester.
-They receive support from their schools, as well as from the PACT team through regular observation and feedback.
+PACT members commit to two years of service as full-time teachers in their own classrooms, serving Catholic schools in the (Arch)Dioceses of Providence, Boston, Fall River, and Worcester.
+They receive ongoing formation and support from the PACT team while living in intentional, supportive cohort communities.

-PACT teachers serve in Pre-K through 12th grade and teach across subject areas.
+PACT teachers serve as Pre-K through 12th-grade teachers across subject areas.
 Content areas at the secondary level include:

 - Sciences (e.g. Biology, Chemistry, Physics)